debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_3.md

 # Our Initial Plan

 Right off the bat we were interested in using fuzzing as a means of finding vulnerabilities.
 We figured if we could just throw thousands of packets at it, it would eventually break and we'd have a way in.
-Qiling is an open emulator that supports arm and can emulated linux syscalls.
+Qiling is an open source emulator that supports arm and can emulate linux syscalls.
 It was perfect for the target we were looking at.
 We also figured we could fuzz on the actual device at the same time using Radamsa.
 Radamsa is also an open source fuzzer, but it's really dumb.
 Even though it randomly changes input, we knew we would have to give it some guidance on the branches it should take.
 Both of these methods will be explained in depth.

 # Mavlink packets